adriancondrea/Store-Transactions-Statistics/README.md

 - total sum of payments made by romanian citizens born in Bucharest
 - number of non-romanian citizens that efectuated payments

-The input data consists of:
+The input data consists of a csv file, entries separated by ;, each entry containing:
 - CNP (Social Security Number)
 - payment value